 Transferability in qualitative research is synonymous with generalizability, or external validity, in quantitative research.
-Transferability is established by providing readers with evidence that the research study findings might be applicable to other contexts, situations, epochs, and populations.
+Transferability is established by providing readers with evidence that the findings of the research study could be applicable to other contexts, situations, epochs, and populations.

 Nature of qualitative versus quantitative research

-Depending on their philosophical perspectives, some qualitative researchers reject the validity framework that is commonly accepted in more quantitative research in the social sciences.
+Depending on their philosophical perspectives, some qualitative researchers reject the validity framework commonly accepted in more quantitative research in the social sciences.
 They reject the basic realistic assumption that it is a reality external to our perception of it.
-Consequently, there is no point in worrying about the "truth" or "falsehood" of an observation with respect to an external reality.
+Consequently, there is no point in worrying about the "truth" or "falsehood" of an observation regarding an external reality.
 This is a primary concern of validity.
 Qualitative researchers advocate different standards for judging the quality of research.

-The researcher can actively seek out and describe negative instances that contradict previous observations.
-And, after studying, a data audit can be performed that examines the data collection and analysis procedures.
+The researcher can actively search for and describe negative instances that contradict previous observations.
+And, after studying, you can perform a data audit that examines data collection and analysis procedures.
 You can also make judgments about the potential for bias or distortion.

-Also, they argue that the alternative criteria represent a different philosophical perspective that is subjectivist rather than realistic in nature.
-They claim that research inherently assumes that there is some reality that is being observed and that it can be observed with greater or lesser precision or validity.
-If you don't make this assumption, they would say, you are simply not involved in the investigation.
-That does not mean that what you are doing is not valuable or useful.
+They suggest that a correct reading of quantitative criteria would show that they are not limited only to quantitative research and that they can be applied equally well to qualitative data.
+Also, they argue that alternative criteria represent a different philosophical perspective that is subjective in nature larger than realistic.
+They discuss that the investigation inherently assumes that there is some reality that is being observed and that it can be observed with greater or lesser precision or validity.
+If you don't assume this assumption, you'd say, you're just not involved in the investigation.
+That doesn't mean what you're doing isn't valuable or useful.

 Traditional Quantitative Criteria